Performance Tuning of the Openflow Connector for Kafka

 If experiencing memory-related issues:

-1. Reduce the batch sizes to lower memory footprint.
+1. Reduce the batch sizes to lower the memory footprint.

 2. Reduce the number of concurrent tasks for the ConsumeKafka processor.